Washington & Lee University

 Virginia Military Institute

-The fortress-like exterior of the VMI barracks is pretty darn intimidating at first glance.
+The fortress-like exterior of the VMI barracks is intimidating at first glance.
 And second glance.
 But don't be afraid to walk around the rest of the campus, called the post, where uniformed cadets acknowledge visitors with crisp hellos.

 Founded in 1839, VMI is the oldest state-run military college in the nation.
 The cadet-run Honor Court oversees the enforcement of the Honor Code, which holds that a cadet does not lie, cheat, or steal, or tolerate those who do.
 Freshmen are called "rats," a tradition dating from the 1850s.
 Juniors, known as Second Class students, look forward to the annual Ring Figure dance when they receive their class-designed school rings.

 Check the VMI website for dates for Full Dress Parades on the parade grounds, which typically start at 4:35pm.
 Cadet-led tours of VMI are offered daily at noon, based on the availability of student guides, and leave from the VMI Museum.
 Sites of interest include the VMI Museum and Jackson Memorial Hall.

 Sitting on a hilltop overlooking the city of Buena Vista, the striking Main Hall is hard to miss.
 Completed in 1890 during a local iron ore rush, the red-and-white building began life as the Buena Vista Hotel.
 Today it is listed on the National Register of Historic Places.
 Also noteworthy is the Tucson House, an art studio used by Lexington-born artist and sculptor Cy Twombly.